-Eligible Faculty, University and Academic Professionals, and Classified employees who contribute at least $10 each pay period to their TDA plan receive matching contributions to their Cash Match account from VCU.
+Eligible Faculty, University and Academic Professionals, Classified employees, and Postdoctoral Scholar employees who contribute at least $10 each pay period to their TDA plan receive matching contributions to their Cash Match account from VCU.
 The Cash Match plan, which was enacted by the 1999 Virginia General Assembly, allows the university to provide a matching contribution of 50 percent — up to the plan maximum each pay period — of the amount that eligible faculty and staff contribute to their retirement investment accounts in the TDA program or the Commonwealth of Virginia 457b Deferred Compensation Plan.

 - a Virginia Retirement System (VRS) defined benefit plan (VRS Plan, VRS Plan 2, or VaLORS) or by the VCU Optional Retirement Plan (ORP); or